Innobooster

 Open section, What can the money finance?

-An Innobooster investment can co-finance:
+An investment from Innobooster can co-finance:

 See the guidelines for a further description of what an investment can finance.

-How long does the project have to take?
+How long should the project take?

 Application

-How do I apply?
+How do I search?

-Open section, How do I apply?
+Open section, How do I search?

-Your application must be created and submitted via the electronic application system e-grant.
+Your application must be created and submitted via the electronic application system e-grant .

-What must the application contain?
+What should the application contain?

-Open section, What must the application contain?
+Open section, What should the application contain?

 • The company